Testimony in the trial of Patrick Eugene Prendergast

 Testimony played a significant role in presentations by both the prosecution and defense during trial of Patrick Eugene Prendergast in 1893, on murder charges for killing (assassinating) Chicago Mayor Carter Harrison III.
 The assassination and trial was a prominent affair, being heavily covered by news media.
-Some contemporary journal literature related to the trial has called into question the relevant expertise of medical professionals that had testified in the rial as expert witnesses.
+Some contemporary journal literature related to the trial has called into question the relevant expertise of medical professionals that had testified in the trial as expert witnesses.

 Prendergast's action of having killing Harrison was not contested in the trial.
 Instead, the defense argued an insanity plea.
 Since outcome of the case rested on determining whether Prendergast was sane (guilty) or insane (not guilty by reason of insanity), the cases presented by both the defense and prosecution relied heavily on testimony.
 Expert witnesses testified on their professional opinions about Prendergast's sanity.
 Lay witnesses' testified about Prendergast's history, personality, and behavior.

 The trial resulted in a guilty verdict, and Prendergast was sentenced to death by hanging.

-Expertise of expert witnesses
+Importance and qualifications of expert witnesses

 Expert testimony (by the era's understanding of expertise) made up a very large portion of the testimony heard in the trial.

 At the time, expert witnesses for matters of sanity tended to be medical doctors regardless of whether they held any specialty granting them understanding of behavior.
 The specialized fields of psychiatry and psychology had not yet been properly established.
 Additionally, nonprofessionals were held by courts as permissible expert witnesses.
 This meant that a mere "common sense" view of sanity could be admitted as expert opinion.
 Resultantly, when the prosecution brought a medical doctor to testify that Prendergast's display of fear while jailed was an indication of sanity, the medical doctor was not an alienist (psychiatrist).
 During the trial, several medical doctors testified on behalf of the prosecution to assert that, while Prendergast was paranoid, he still knew right from wrong and that he was capable of standing trial for the murder.

-In an journal article published in The American Law Register and Review in 1894, H. M. Bannister cast doubt on the psychiatric knowledge of several of the prosecution's expert witnesses (including Dr. Bluthardt).
+In a journal article published in The American Law Register and Review in 1894, H. M. Bannister cast doubt on the psychiatric knowledge of several of the prosecution's expert witnesses (including Dr. Bluthardt).